vaclavblazej/command/README.md

 **DISCLAIMER (WORK IN PROGRESS):**
-As of May 2020 this project is work in progress.
+As of Feb 2021 this project is still work in progress.
-The alpha release is planned for June 2020.

 It **IS** designed to